frvnkliu/ShapeCards/README.md

     * HTML/Javascript to actually create the cards using the canvas library
 * (2 points) Tailwind
     * CSS framwework
-* (6 points) Vue.js
-    * 6 points as listed in the documentation

-16 points total out of 8 required points
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)